 Is having Utah based artists a specific choice or was it kind of just accidental?

 In 2021 it was specific that it be Utah based because we were really interested in what was happening here.
 There are things happening all over the world of course, but Utah has such a vibrant scene.
 For Noori 2023 we put out an open call out and we had a lot of submissions from across the state of Utah, also across the US, and a handful of international applicants.
-There was no requirement that the artists be from utah but it turns out that 7 of our 8 films are Utah based and then we have one international film.
+There was no requirement that the artists be from Utah but it turns out that seven of our eight films are Utah based and then we have one international film.
 And i think it just goes to show the vibrancy of what’s happening in Utah and the surrounding areas.

 Are you hoping that this becomes an annual Festival?
 What’s the dream?